 - Erikson’s theory emphasizes the importance of social and cultural factors in human development, while Freud’s theory focuses more on unconscious drives and instincts.

-- Erikson’s theory suggests that development occurs throughout the lifespan, while Freud’s theory proposes that development is mostly completed in childhood.
+- Erikson’s theory suggests that development occurs throughout the lifespan, while Freud’s theory proposes that development is completed in childhood.

 - Erikson’s theory includes eight stages of psychosocial development, while Freud’s theory includes five stages of psychosexual development.